State Superintendent Ryan Walters wants to expand DEI inquiry to K-12

 “In particular, I am concerned about DEI instruction teaching our students that they must oppose long-held American traditions like equal rights, free speech, or meritocracy.
 Such DEI programs reject the equality of all people in favor of an equity defined solely to advance certain ideologies at the expense of a free society.”

-He was then also serving as Gov. Kevin Stitt’s appointed secretary of education, but he was recently replaced in that role by an different individual.
+He was then also serving as Gov. Kevin Stitt’s appointed secretary of education, but he was recently replaced in that role.

 Walters wants all public schools to report whether their current expenditures will continue next fiscal year, although most local school boards do not adopt budgets for the next fiscal year until June.

-He also will ask that districts be compelled to release lists of personnel who spend at least a quarter of their time “operating or assisting with a DEI program” and electronic copies of all materials used by staff or third-party providers for DEI instruction during the 2022-23 academic year.
+The board supported his request to have districts release lists of personnel who spend at least a quarter of their time “operating or assisting with a DEI program” and electronic copies of all materials used by staff or third-party providers for DEI instruction during the 2022-23 academic year.